 Beyond official events, the research team of the Kunstsammlung will be inviting selected scholars to attend internal workshops as an intensive form of training and exchange.

 Numerous scholarly conferences, symposia, and lectures around the world testify to a resounding interest in this research topic.
 The same is true of the continuously growing list of relevant publications.
 Evolving as a function of our research activities around museum global has been a new focal area within our publicly accessible museum library at the Kunstsammlung Nordrhein-Westfalen.

-The project museum global is envisaged as a collaborative enterprise between the Cluster of Excellence Asia and Europe in a Global Context of Heidelberg University and will lead to an exhibition in 2017, which aims to present the artworks of the collection of the Kunstsammlung Nordrhein-Westfalen, in a global context.
+The project museum global is a cooperative venture with the Excellence Cluster Asia and Europe in a Global Context (Universität Heidelberg), and will culminate in April 2018 in the big exhibition "Eccentric Modernism," which will situate works in the collection of the Kunstsammlung Nordrhein-Westfalen in an international context.

 Both the research project museum global and the exhibition "Eccentric Modernism" receive support from the Federal Cultural Foundation.